atkpwn/Dynamic-Power-Management-Problem/README.md

 ## Issues
 There are several concerns regarding this implementation:
 * Stability of fractional values.
-Sometimes
 * Large value exceed the limit of C long.
 This can happen when setting `sigma` too large, e.g., greater than 20.